-- is the parent of the Group; - is a for-profit company limited by shares; - is incorporated and domiciled in Australia; - has its registered office at Level 5, Building 1, 658 Church Street, Cremorne, Victoria, 3121 Australia; and - is listed on the Australian Securities Exchange (ASX) and its shares are publicly traded.
+- is the parent of the Group; - · is a for-profit company limited by shares; - is incorporated and domiciled in Australia; - is listed on the Australian Securities Exchange (ASX) and its shares are publicly traded.

 Ultimate parent entity

 The Group's ultimate parent entity is Kin Group Pty Ltd. Following an off market takeover offer that commenced 13 September 2023 and concluded 7 June 2024, Kin Group Pty Ltd and its associates have increased their share ownership in Pact to 88.04% as at 30 June 2024 (June 2023: 49.76%).